gradido/gradido/docu/login_server.api.md

 - `user`: contain user object
   - `created`: timestamp on which account was created
+  - `description`: description of user for other user
   - `disabled`: true if account was disabled, if disabled no login or coin transfer is possible
   - `email`: email of user
   - `email_checked`: true if user has successfully clicked on activation link in email